 The Internal Revenue Service (IRS) requires a company to reach certain thresholds before classifying it as a REIT, and there are specific requirements the company must continue to meet.
 The following steps are a common strategy investors use to start a private REIT.

-Decide what type of REIT you want to form
+Decide which type of REIT you want to form

-Unless you're already sitting on a $100 million-plus portfolio of real estate, you'll probably be starting out as a private REIT.
+Unless you're already sitting on a $100 million-plus real estate portfolio, you'll probably be starting out as a private REIT.
 Beyond that, you'll decide whether you're going to form an equity REIT or a mortgage REIT.

 With equity REITs, there are several niches that involve different property types.
 Investors are usually more interested in these because they know what they're investing in.
-The various types of REITs you could form are:
+Here are some of the types of REITs you could form:

 Once you have a plan, the following steps will take you from idea to REIT status.